0todd0000/cr1d/README.md

 # cr1d
-A Python package for computing confidence and prediction regions for 0D and 1D univariate and bivariate data.
+A Python package for computing confidence and prediction regions for 0D and 1D uni-, bi- and tri-variate data.

+____

 This package contains:

-* Functions and classes for computing and displaying confidence regions and predictions regions for 0D and 1D datasets
+* Functions and classes for computing and visualizing confidence and prediction regions
 * Scripts for replicating results from the main paper (see below)
-* Notebooks for reviewing theory and for standalone, step-by-step calculations
+* Notebooks for reviewing fundamentals, with standalone, step-by-step calculations

-Requirements:
+Dependencies:

 * Python 3.x
 * NumPy